chaunnybby7/css-portfolio/README.md

 Step 2: Created a navigation bar at the top right hand corner with four tabs by using `<nav>` and `<li>` tags and align the texts with `display: flex` so that they are side-by-side.

 Step 3: Created `<section>` to place each application inside a framed column.
-Created `<box>`id to style the words so they are alined in multiple lines.
+Created `<box>`id to style the words so they are aligned in multiple lines.

 Step 4: Downloaded social media logo .png files as links to my different social media platforms: LinkedIn, Facebook, Twitter.